-- 2. Type-in your user name and password.
-For a new installation, the default admin account user name and password is admin/changeme; for an upgrade, the default admin account user name and password is admin/ admin/ click Login. - 3.
+- 2. Type in your user name and password.
+For a new installation, the default admin account user name and password are admin and changeme respectively; for an upgrade, the default admin account user name and password are admin and <previous password> respectively.
+Click Login. - 3.
 When the Security Alert screen appears, click Yes to proceed or View Certificate to install the certificate.